ControlSystemStudio/org.csstudio.iter/products/org.csstudio.iter.css.product/resources/README.txt

    - read the instructions on the screen to navigate through the demo

- * Finally, you can copy Demo_SUP.opi and Demo_UTIL*.opi in your workspace to start your own development
+ * Finally, you can copy Demo_SUP.opi, Demo_UTIL*.opi and Linked_*.opi in your workspace to start your own development